 Triall Foundation: smarter, safer, more-efficient clinical trials

-Triall brings together a consortium of clinical trial specialists and blockchain engineers, and was initiated to tackle some of the persisting issues that make clinical trial operations overly complex, lengthy, and resource-inefficient.
-(More info on clinical trials can be found in this Medium article.)
+Triall brings together a consortium of clinical trial specialists and blockchain engineers, and was initiated to tackle some of the persisting issues that make clinical trial operations overly complex, lengthy, and resource-inefficient (have a look at this article to learn more about clinical trials).

 Most importantly, due to trials involving many different organizations, locations, and data sources, virtually all clinical researchers experience issues with keeping track of their documents and data.
 Yet, increasingly stringent regulations demand meticulous documentation of all clinical trial conducts, and all documents and their changes should be auditable at any time.